 Are you about to launch a project involving software development?
-Whether this is your first project or your hundredth, you should make it a point to avoid making mistakes, and this includes mistakes when you’re hiring a software
+Whether this is your first project or your hundredth, you should make it a point to avoid making mistakes, and this includes mistakes when you’re hiring a software development company.

 Of course, you can only avoid making errors if you know what they are.
 With this simple fact in mind, we’ve put together a list of some of the common mistakes that occur when people attempt to hire a software development company.

 Not Doing Research